techidaily/site-win11-tips/source/_posts/finding-windows-11-account-settings-center.md

  A desktop shortcut is simply an icon on your computer’s desktop that links to a program or file.
 With this method, you won’t have to navigate through several menus just to find the Authorization Manager program.

- To[create a desktop shortcut on Windows](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) , do the following:
+ To [create a desktop shortcut on Windows](https://www.makeuseof.com/tag/create-program-shortcuts-windows-easy-way/) , do the following:

 1. Right-click on your desktop and select**New > Shortcut** from the context menu.
 ![Open the Authorization Manager With Desktop Shortcut](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/open-the-authorization-manager-with-desktop-shortcut.jpg)